 If any hydrogen atoms are present, they will be removed before ADD-H runs.
 When a PDB file is made, a set of checks is run to detect errors in the structure.
-Examine the log file, <name>.log, to look for any errors that were detected, and if any are reported, the input, output, or PDB file created should be examined to work out what has happened.
 By default, the sequence of atoms will be put into the standard PDB sequence.
 If this is not wanted, add NORESEQ.
 NORESEQ is also useful in the unlikely event that the ADD-H run reports an error in the residue recognition process.

 Starting with an un-modified PDB file, e.g. 1A1A.pdb.
-Edit a MOPAC data-set file to be named "1A1A ADD-H.mop" Use keywords "GEO_DAT="1A1A.pdb" SITE=(SALT) ADD-H NOOPT OPT-H HTML 1SCF GRADIENTS MOZYME EPS=78.4" and a title-line describing the system, e.g., "PDB file 1A1A with hydrogen atoms added, but positions not optimized" If you know that sites in addition to salt-bridges are ionized, add these ionizations to the SITE command.
+Edit a MOPAC data-set file to be named "1A1A ADD-H.mop" Use keywords "GEO_DAT="1A1A.pdb" SITE=(SALT) ADD-H NOOPT OPT-H HTML CHARGE=0 GRADIENTS MOZYME EPS=78.4" and a title-line describing the system, e.g., "PDB file 1A1A with hydrogen atoms added, but positions not optimized" If you know that sites in addition to salt-bridges are ionized, add these ionizations to the SITE command.
 If there are several PDB files to be hydrogenated, use the SETUP command to specify the hydrogenation keywords, e.g., SETUP="Add-H.txt" and have the SETUP file "Add-H.txt" consist of the single line SITE=(SALT) ADD-H NOOPT OPT-H HTML CHARGE=0 GRADIENTS MOZYME EPS=78.4.
 Then only two keywords for each data-set would be needed, e.g., "GEO_DAT="1A1A.pdb" SETUP="Add-H.txt"".

 See also Modeling Proteins, SITE, PDBOUT, and NORESEQ